COPD and Heart Failure

 It is important to note that all prescribed medications must be taken.
 This is called compliance.

-You can do your part in ensuring that your medications work to the best of their ability by being compliant with your medication regimen.
+You can do your part in ensuring that your medications work to the best of your ability by being compliant with your medication regimen.